artgon/artgon.github.com/_posts/2013-08-01-introducing-objectify-scala.md

 services.

 __Resolvers__ are the glue that wires everything together.
-They allow objects to be injected into all three of the above types.
+They allow objects to be injected into all three of the above types on construction.
 The most common way to use them, is for extracting values from the request and populating them into objects.
 For example, we use resolvers to grab the ID in the path for a PUT or DELETE.
 We also use them to parse the JSON in a POST body into a Scala DTO.
+Resolvers can also have resolvers of their own, and will be injected just like any of the above components.

 #### Advantages